Adaptations

 How long will my home adaptation take?

-For minor adaptations we aim to complete these within four weeks although for more complex works such as fitting bespoke rails this may take longer but we will keep you informed throughout the process.
-Where we receive an urgent referral from a professional to help someone return home from hospital we aim to complete these within 48 hours.
+We aim to complete minor adaptations within four weeks.
+For more complex works, such as fitting bespoke rails, this may take longer.
+We will keep you informed throughout the process.
+Where we receive an urgent referral from a professional to help someone return home from hospital, we aim to complete the works within 48 hours.

 Major adaptations are a longer process and each local authority we work with has a different process.
-When your adaptation referral is received from the local authority we will write to you explaining the process and keep you up to date with where your adaptation is up to.
+When your adaptation referral is received from the local authority, we will keep you up to date with the progress of your adaptation.